Facebook Follow

-Record Management, Retention, and Destruction Policy
+Record Classification, Management, Retention, and Destruction Policy

-Detail I-9 Requirements - Citations for latest federal rules including Lilly Ledbetter Fair Pay Act
+Record Management PolicyDetail I-9 Requirements - Citations for latest federal rules including Lilly Ledbetter Fair Pay Act

-Record Management PolicyAll business are required by law to keep confidential client information, as well as employee or company data for a minimum amount of time.
 There are numerous business records that should be held on to for a minimum of seven years, which can include employee agreements, business loan documentation, litigation records, as well as general expense reports and records including overhead expenses and professional consultation fees.

 Other documents may be kept for shorter, longer or an indefinite period of time and it's important to know what legal requirements are enforced for your industry to not only stay compliant, but to also dispose of documents you may no longer need.
 Regularly maintaining filing cabinets and securely disposing of old documents can help minimize risk of sensitive information falling into the wrong hands.
-The risks of keeping old documents containing sensitive data can be high – resulting in identity theft, fraud and potential financial loss or reputational damage.
+The risks of keeping old documents containing sensitive data can be high - resulting in identity theft, fraud and potential financial loss or reputation damage.

 There are many common myths about tape, disk, data protection and archiving including that archiving and long-term data retention are only for regulatory compliance purposes.
 The reality is that while regulatory compliance data, including Sarbanes-Oxley, ISO, financial or HIPAA medical, require long-term retention, other records and data, including those that do not fall under regulatory requirements, can benefit from - if not require - long–term data retention.

-Template Includes Citations for Federal and Selected State Record Retention Requirements
+Record Management Policy Template Includes Citations for Federal and Selected State Record Retention Requirements

 A record is essentially any material that contains information about your company’s plans, results, policies or performance.
 In other words, anything about your company that can be represented with words or numbers can be considered a business record – and you are now expected to retain and manage every one of those records, for several years or even permanently depending on the nature of the information.
 The need to manage potentially millions of records each year creates many new challenges for your business, and especially for your IT managers who must come up with rock-solid solutions to securely store and manage all this data.

-The Record Management, Retention, and Destruction policy is a detail template which can be utilized on day one to create a records management process.
+The Record Classification, Management, Retention, and Destruction policy is a detail template which can be utilized on day one to create a records management process.
 Included with the policy are forms for establishing the record management retention and destruction schedule and a full job description with responsibilities for the Manager Records Administration.

 Record Retention Requirements